Arsha90/hello-world/README.md

 About me

 Software engineer by profession.
 Dedicated and hard working.
-Enthusistic about new learning opportunities
+Enthusiastic about new learning opportunities.